elementary/hig/desktop-integration/app-launcher.md

 ## Categories

-The following categories may be used to aid with searching or browsing for your app.
-Keep in mind that you can add more than one and you should add all that apply:

-* AudioVideo
-* Audio
-* Video
-* Development
-* Education
-* Game
-* Graphics
-* Network
-* Office
-* Science
-* Settings
-* System
-* Utility

-For more info, see the FreeDesktop.Org [menu entry](https://specifications.freedesktop.org/menu-spec/latest/apa.html) spec and the [list of additional categories](https://standards.freedesktop.org/menu-spec/latest/apas02.html)

-Categories should be separated by and terminated with a semicolon:
+Categories are used to sort your app in AppCenter and in the applications menu.
+In your app launcher file, they should be separated by and terminated with a semicolon:

 ```text
 Categories=Graphics;Photography;Viewer;
 ```

+The full list of supported categories can be found in the FreeDesktop.Org [menu entry](https://specifications.freedesktop.org/menu-spec/latest/apa.html) specification and the [list of additional categories](https://standards.freedesktop.org/menu-spec/latest/apas02.html)

+{% hint style="info" %}
+You can add more than one category to your app launcher file and you should add all that apply
+{% endhint %}

 ## Keywords